Frequently Asked Questions

 The only time Guinness World Records requires payment is for our premium services, such as priority processing of a record application with our Fast Track service or if you wish to hire a Guinness World Records Adjudicator to attend your record attempt.

 Guinness World Records offers a completely free-of-charge service to anyone who wishes to attempt a world record.
-It takes us between 4 and 6 weeks to process your application.
+It takes us up to 6 weeks to assess an application to attempt an existing record title and up to 12 weeks to assess an application for a new record title.

 Fast Track is a priority processing service which ensures your record application is processed with three working days.